 Ideally, you will only take one.
 After all, if you’ve practiced properly, you’ll know going into the test what you’re capable of.
 Once you hit your target, you may want to, as they say, take the money and run.
 In this case, you’ll be running as far from the SAT and ACT as possible!

-Superscoring is not a mandatory policy, so always contact target colleges directly to ask their SAT and ACT superscore policies.
-But if a school does superscore, you have much to gain and little to lose if you test more than once, especially if you underperformed on only one or two sections of an official exam.
-Still, once you’ve taken three official exams (3 SATs or 3 ACTs), you’re probably well into the territory of diminishing returns.
-There’s more to life than tests, you know!
+If the schools of your choice have score choice or superscore policies, you have much to gain and little to lose by testing more than once, especially if you underperformed on only one or two sections of an official exam.
+Still, once you’ve taken three or more official exams (3 SATs or 3 ACTs), you’re probably well into the territory of diminishing returns.
+There’s more to life than tests, you know! 😉

 So the short answer to this question is as follows:

 2. Take as few official tests as you need to earn your target score.
-Consider superscore policies in your planning and use Score Choice judiciously.
+Consider the score policies of your target schools.
 If you can meet or exceed your goals on your first test, more power to you.
-Enjoy the rest of your high school career!
+Otherwise, take the next available test–do not let too much time pass between official administrations or your skills will atrophy.